 The Autism Society of Florida is a nonprofit 501(c)(3) comprised entirely of volunteers, mostly parents of people with autism and adults with autism.
 We are an affiliate of the Autism Society of America.
 For 28 years, we have been working to ensure full participation and self-determination in every aspect of life for people across the autism spectrum.
 We work every day to empower lives by opening avenues of self-advocacy and advocating on behalf of others in a way that values equity, respect, dignity and diversity in all communities.

-If you miss it live - you can watch sessions on our YouTube Channel:
+If you miss it live you can watch on our YouTube Channel or listen on our PODCAST.

 Focus on Staying Healthy